marcodelmastro/AdventOfCode2022/README.md

 * [Day 23](Day23.ipynb).
 A puzzle similar to Conway’s game of Life with some peculiar rules.
 I overcomplicated the parsing function to “ease” the visualization, only to include a off-by-one error (the first line of the input was not read!) that was thankfully quickly found on Reddit.
 Once fixed all the rest worked out of the box for both Part 1 and Part 2.

 * [Day 24](Day24.ipynb).
 Path finding on an evolving map, with the possibility not to move.
 Since the map configurations are repeating, I pre-computed and cache them.
 Solution is a simple BFS; Part 2 basically runs part 1 solution 3 times with different starting configurations and goals.
+Done on New Year's Eve morning (this was one of the 3 days I left behind during the Advent period for lack of time).

 * [Day 25](Day25.ipynb).
 Convert values to a different base with a spin.